lalitmee/ud-restaurant-rewiews-stage1/README.md

 ```
 $ git clone https://github.com/lalitmee/ud-restaurant-rewiews-stage1.git
 ```

+- `cd ud-restaurant-rewiews-stage1`

+- You need to open two terminals.
+First one for application server and second one for the data for the application

+- You need to run the data server on the port **3000**.
+Sorry for making it static.

 - In this folder, start up a simple HTTP server to serve up the site files on your local computer.
 Python has some simple tools to do this, and you don't even need to know Python.
 For most people, it's already installed on your computer.